huntdatacenter/docs/docs/troubleshooting/connection.md

 ### New VPN certificate

 You will need to remove your old VPN certificate and passwords before you install a new one.
 On Windows, (1) right click on the OpenVPN icon in the task bar in the lower right corner of your screen and select **`remove passwords`**, and (2) open your file explorer and manually remove the folder with the old OpenVPN configurations.
 It's usually located here: **`C:\Users\<MYUSERNAME>\OpenVPN\config\<folder-with-username-that-you-should-remove>`**.
-Now, right click on the OpenVPN icon once more and "import from file" from the [Connect to the VPN](/getting-started/configure-vpn/#_2-2-setup-the-vpn-profile) section of our Getting guide.
+Now, right click on the OpenVPN icon once more and "import from file" from the [Connect to the VPN](/getting-started/configure-vpn/#_2-2-setup-the-vpn-profile) section of our Getting started guide.

 ## Phone